FrankM1/docs/content/install/ubuntu.md

 ---

-## Install Ghost
+## Install Qazana

-Once your server is correctly setup and the `ghost-cli` is installed, you can install Ghost.
+Once your server is correctly setup and the `ghost-cli` is installed, you can install Qazana.
 The following steps are the recommended setup.
 If you would prefer more fine-grained control, the CLI has [flags and options](/api/ghost-cli/) that allow you to break down the steps and customise exactly what they do.

-> Note: Installing Ghost in the `/root` or `home/<user>` directories results in a broken setup.
+> Note: Installing Qazana in the `/root` or `home/<user>` directories results in a broken setup.
 Always use a custom directory with properly configured permissions.

 ### Create a directory